lmd-linux/lmd-linux.github.io/README.md

 # Installation

 lmd Linux multiboots just fine.
-Just make sure to install it last.
+Make sure to install it last for best results.

 1. Copy [this ISO image](https://drive.google.com/file/d/18ddvi3B6GkGRtDXTWwDPy9Y3swXzCkEE) to a USB stick and boot it.